gotchoices/MyCHIPs/doc/sim-network.md

 The goal is to simulate a small working MyCHIPs network environment so as to analyze/implement the lift algorithm.

+This system is not currently maintained and would likely require some effort to make it work with the current revision server.

 Each machine can run:
   - A single postgreSQL instance
   - A single SPA/clif server (currently disabled)